James Honeyman

 When Ferris and Ward began to fight, Askins intervened.
 Ward left, leading Honeyman to get upset with Askins.
 They fought, with Honeyman, “a stout young fellow,” hitting and kicking the “puny weak man” several times (Pennsylvania v.
 James Honeyman, Allegheny County Court, 1793).
 Askins died the next day.

 At trial less than two weeks later, Honeyman, who was represented by Hugh Henry Brackenridge, Pittsburgh’s most notable citizen of the era, argued that a death that occurs after a fight among drunken acquaintances in the absence of intent to kill should be considered manslaughter.
-The state prevailed in its argument that in acting with “riotous intemperance” and without defense or justification, Honeyman’s conduct met the legal definition of murder.
+With testimony from Ferris and Askins’ wife, Margaret, the state prevailed in its argument that in acting with “riotous intemperance” and without defense or justification, Honeyman’s conduct met the legal definition of murder.

 image001